Jikoji Retreat Center, 12100 Skyline Blvd, Los Gatos, CA 95033, phone: (408) 741-9562

 Spirit of Walking by Charles Ewing

-The Attentive Heart, particularly her essay "Called by Alders", by sangha member Stephanie Kaza
+The Attentive Heart, particularly the essay "Called by Alders", by sangha member Stephanie Kaza

-Stillness Speaks, particularly his chapter "Nature", by Eckhart Tolle
+Stillness Speaks, particularly the chapter "Nature", by Eckhart Tolle

 Bring water bottles, comfortable hiking shoes, a hand lens, layered clothing,